imfing/hextra/docs/content/docs/advanced/glossary.md

 ## Glossary Page

-A full listing of glossary terms is available at [/glossary](/glossary/), displaying all defined terms with their descriptions and abbreviations.
+An example glossary page is available at [Glossary](../../glossary/), displaying all defined terms with their descriptions and abbreviations.